DSR-RHIT/me447-visualizing-data/README.md

 -   [Interacting with R using scripts](cm/cm012_using-scripts.md)
 -   [Use Windows Notepad for CSV files](cm/cm013_notepad-for-csv.md)

-Prepare for the discussion of this week's reading
+Prepare to discuss this week's reading

--   [Reading response form](cm/cm014_reading-response-form.pdf): print, answer the prompts, and bring to class on the due date
+-   [Written response form](cm/cm014_reading-response-form.pdf).
+Print the form, thoughtfully answer the prompts, and bring to class on the due date.

 week 2
 ------